13 Types of Welding Defects, Their Causes and Remedies

 Welding mistakes can be hazardous in structures and materials, causing reduced structural strength, increased repair or replacement costs, and increased maintenance costs.
 These defects can also lead to health and safety hazards, as cracks can allow hazardous materials to escape, causing structures and materials to fail.

-What are the Types of Welding Defects?
+What are the Types of Weld Defects?

 1. Slag inclusion